AmericanPhilosophicalSociety/RevCityDocs/digitizationguidelines.md

 * Do not leave valuable items unattended while away from the workspace.
 * Remove and replace materials in their containers carefully.

+## **Handling Materials**
+It is vital to assess the physical condition of materials before subjecting them to digitization.
+Please contact the project supervisor or on-site supervisor if you have any questions or concerns about digitizing any item or if you encounter any of the following issues:
+* Folds or creases obscuring text
+* Cockled, undulating paper or photos that would be damaged by scanner pressure
+* Tears greater than 1”
+* Books with loose joints or detached spines or boards
+* Restricted bindings
+* Signs of active mold such as soft, furry spots.
+Active mold is sticky and can smear.
+Inactive mold is dry and powdery.
+Excessive powder should be sent to the conservation lab for clean up.
+* Difficult formats, such as scrolls, accordion books, panoramas, or oversized items

+### **Special Hanlding Notes**:
+* Bound material:
+ *

 ![Rev City Logo]({{ site.baseurl }}/assets/APS_Revolutionary-City_NestedLogo.jpg)
 [APS](https://www.amphilsoc.org)